naira24/SQL-DWH/📊 Case Study_ DC Industries Sales Data Analysis 📈 (1).md

 -   `EDA/`: Contains scripts and queries related to Exploratory Data Analysis.
 -   `datasets/`: Stores the raw or processed datasets used in the project.
--   `docs/`: Houses documentation, design documents, or additional notes.
+-   `docs/`: design documents.
 -   `scripts/`: Includes SQL scripts for DWH creation, ETL processes, and advanced queries.

 ## 🛠️ Technologies Used

--   **T-SQL:** The primary language used for database interactions, DWH creation, and data manipulation.
+-   **SQL:** The primary language used for database interactions, DWH creation, and data manipulation.

 ## 🚀 Getting Started